Artistic Director Sean Dorsey

 Dorsey has been awarded commissions from American Dance Festival, Bates Dance Festival, Dance Place (Washington DC), Queer Cultural Center (San Francisco), 7 Stages (Atlanta), Maui Arts & Cultural Center (Maui), Velocity Dance Center (Seattle) Highways Performance Space (Los Angeles), The Theater Offensive (Boston), Links Hall (Chicago), Wallace Alexander Gerbode Foundation, William and Flora Hewlett Foundation, San Francisco Arts Commission and James Irvine Foundation.

-Sean Dorsey Dance’s new multi-year project THE LOST ART OF DREAMING will explore expansive Future thinking and imagination.
+Sean Dorsey Dance’s new multi-year project THE LOST ART OF DREAMING investigates and imagines expansive futures.

-Through movement research, community conversation, online video postcards, DREAM LABS and a world premiere performance at Z Space (San Francisco) in December 2021, the project will challenge longtime fatalistic American constructs that deny our communities the space to dream about our own Futures.
+Through movement research, community conversations, dance films, DREAM LABS, and a world premiere performance in 2022 followed by a national tour, the project will challenge longtime fatalistic American constructs that deny our communities the space to dream about our own Futures.
 Join our email list for updates!

 Dorsey’s most recent previous work was BOYS IN TROUBLE – a timely and urgent commentary on contemporary masculinity.
 These powerful dances place a trans and queer lens onto intersectional questions of embodiment, violence, Black queer love, whiteness, shame and posturing.
 Dorsey led his company on a 20-city international tour of this work between 2018-2020 … traveling from New York to Maui to Stockholm.
 The project toured with trans-positive dance workshops, community conversations and open classes.